Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Discussion

 In this paper we have developed a set of criteria, and an associated algorithm, for starting with an initially featureless Hilbert space $\hs$ and Hamiltonian $\ham$, and factorizing $\hs$ into a system and environment, optimizing the extent to which the system exhibits quasi-classical behavior.
 The basic criteria we introduced were that system pointer states remain relatively robust against increasing entanglement with the environment, and that pointer observables evolve in relatively predictable ways.
 Both notions were quantified in terms of entropy: the linear entropy for entanglement robustness, and pointer entropy for predictability.
 Useful factorizations are those that minimize the growth of both of these entropies, which we suggested combining into a single ``Schwinger entropy."

 This work suggests a number of open questions and directions for future investigation.
 Let us briefly note some of them: \begin{itemize} \item{While promising in principle, it is unclear how feasible our algorithm is in practice.
 Given nothing but the spectrum of a finite-dimensional Hamiltonian, it could take a long time to sift through the space of factorizations to find the one that minimizes the Schwinger entropy growth rate.
-It would be interesting to look for more computational feasible algorithms, even if only approximate.} \item{We focused on how to factorize Hilbert space into system and environment, but ultimately we would want to continue to factorize the system into appropriate subsystems.
-We believe that the same basic strategy should apply, though locality and other considerations may come into play.} \item{We looked exclusively at the Quantum Measurement Limit, in which the system is continuously monitored by the environment.
+It would be interesting to look for more computational feasible algorithms, even if only approximate.
+Schwinger entropy, as defined in Eq. (\ref{S_schwinger}), is a suggestive quantity which attempts to capture both of the classical features (of robustness and predictability) we want.
+Further work could also focus on refining the definition and purview of such a quantity.} \item{We focused on how to factorize Hilbert space into system and environment, but ultimately we would want to continue to factorize the system into appropriate subsystems.
+We believe that the same basic strategy should apply, though locality and other considerations may come into play.
+It would also be interesting to look at an algorithm which sifts over different dimensions of the underlying Hilbert space sub-factors to study the effect of varying dimension associated with classical subsystems.} \item{We looked exclusively at the Quantum Measurement Limit, in which the system is continuously monitored by the environment.
 The other extreme case of the Quantum Decoherence Limit is when the self-Hamiltonian dominates, and the pointer states are energy eigenstates of the self-Hamiltonian.
 We feel that the same essential concepts should apply, but it would be interesting to look at this case more explicitly.} \item{The stability of the quasi-classical factorization is another interesting question to study.
 Do quasi-classical features stay preserved under infinitesimal perturbations of the factorizations or is quasi-classicality finely tuned?
 We expect classicality to be a robust feature enhanced by the existence of multiple subsystems each redundantly recording information about the others.
 This ties back into the idea of Quantum Darwinism \cite{riedel2012} and it would be interesting to investigate this question further. } \end{itemize}